AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 np.save('question_embeddings_gpu.npy', question_embeddings)
 ```

-Once you have the embeddings file, you can download it and use it in your local machine, or you can just run the code on Google Colab and use it there.
+Once you have the embeddings file, you can download it and use it on your local machine, or you can just run the code on Google Colab and use it there.

 > Note: do not download the file directly from Colab, instead, copy it to Google Drive and download it from there, it is much faster.